 • 1 (32-ounce) container vegetable broth

-• Fresh basil pesto see note 1
+• basil pesto see note 1

-• Fresh thyme optional, for serving
+• fresh thyme optional, for serving

 • Hearty buttered bread optional, for serving